 Provide shop drawings and installation drawings for CLT panels showing sequence of placement, location, sizes, overall dimensions, reinforcement, screw and attachment locations, safe handling directions and any special erection instructions.
 Include any reinforcement necessary for safe handling and erection of panels.
 Identify each panel and the corresponding sequence and procedure followed during installation, and location and details of anchorage devices that are embedded in other construction on layout drawings.

 Shop Drawings

 Supplier shall provide [two-dimensional, three-dimensional/BIM] shop drawing submittal including the following information:

-ndicate member locations, orientation, elevations, and spacing.
+Indicate member locations, orientation, elevations, and spacing.
 Label each mass timber panel with a piece number or other unique mark.